BIBLE PASSAGE:

 ‘things’, but in their quest, they often forfeit developing good

 relationships and friendships.
-Sometimes they can even become
+Sometimes they can become

 ‘detached’ from their own family.